 Like most genealogy software, Legacy has report tools to turn the genealogical information into a printable story of events, memories, relationships and more.
 It has 22 report options, each built around collected information rather than style.
 You can also create comprehensive reports with charts using the book tool, formatting the information into a narrative you can save into printable formats and HTML for websites.

 Legacy’s scrapbooking capabilities received an A+ for quality.
 Beneath an individual information is a toolbar for adding research notes, medical history, stories and memories, photos, video, audio, sources, alternate names, event details and other facts.
 It even has a hashtag function for improved searchability and a location mapping tool so you can follow your ancestors’ travels as they moved between regions and countries.
 There are no easier scrapbooking tools for telling your family stories.

 As a side note, the program isn't affiliated with any particular ancestry search engine or record database – you can use any of the best genealogy sites (opens in new tab) to find information on your family and import it manually.

 The warnings feature is the best one I evaluated.
 It doesn’t automatically exclude potentially incorrect information but instead flags it to remind you to double-check.
 You can customize the alerts you receive, a feature I didn’t see in other programs.

-Legacy Family Tree’s interface is dated but effective.
+Legacy Family Tree’s interface is dated but effective (for a more up to date family tree maker, we recommend something like Ancestry.com (opens in new tab).)
 Not only is this one of the easiest genealogy programs to use, but it imported the test GEDCOM files with perfect accuracy.
 While the chart options are many and the controls are excellent, the quality of the charts themselves is just average.
 That said, this program is my pick for best value because it performs similarly to the best overall genealogy software program at a lower price.